How 10 Types of Retirement Income Get Taxed

-If you sell stocks, bonds or mutual funds that you've held for more than a year, the proceeds are taxed at long-term capital gains rates.
-These rates can be quite favorable.
-For the 2020 tax year, if you're single with taxable income less than $40,001 or married filing jointly with taxable income under $80,001, your long-term capital gains are taxed at 0%.
+If you sell stocks, bonds or mutual funds that you've held for more than a year, the proceeds are taxed at long-term capital gains rates of 0%, 15% or 20%.
+Compare these figures to the top 37% tax rate on ordinary income.

-There's also a 3.8% surtax on net investment income (NII) on top of the 15% or 20% capital gains rate for single taxpayers with modified adjusted gross incomes over $200,000 and married couples with modified AGIs exceeding $250,000.
-The 3.8% extra tax is due on the smaller of net investment income or the excess of modified AGI over the $200,000 or $250,000 amounts.
+There's also a 3.8% surtax on net investment income (NII) on top of the 15% or 20% capital gains rate for single taxpayers with modified adjusted gross incomes over $200,000 and joint filers over $250,000.
+This 3.8% extra tax is due on the smaller of NII or the excess of modified AGI over the $200,000 or $250,000 amounts.
 NII includes dividends, taxable interest, capital gains, passive rents, annuities, royalties, etc.

-If you sell investments that you've held for a year or less, the proceeds (i.e., short-term capital gains) are taxed at your ordinary income tax rate.
+If you sell investments that you've held for a year or less, the gains are short-term and are taxed at your ordinary income tax rate.